jgerstmayr/EXUDYN/docs/RST/Examples/CMSexampleCourse.rst

    if False: #use this to reload the solution and use SolutionViewer
        SC.visualizationSettings.general.autoFitScene=False #if reloaded view settings

-       from exudyn.interactive import SolutionViewer
-       SolutionViewer(mbs) #can also be entered in IPython ...
+       mbs.SolutionViewer() #can also be entered in IPython ...

    # # Plot sensor